espocrm/documentation/docs/administration/emails.md

 If a group email account has SMTP enabled and it's checked as **shared**, then users will be able to use this account when sending emails.
 Access to the account for sending is controlled by Roles through the *Group Email Account* permission.
 If the permission level is set to *teams*, then users of the teams selected in the *Teams* field of the Group Email Account will be able to use that Group Email Account.

-There is the ability to make the system to send an **auto-reply** for emails incoming to a Group Email Account.
+There is the ability to make the system send an **auto-reply** for emails incoming to a Group Email Account.

 ### Making Group Email Account system default